apollo

 How does the drug interact with 6Ipzocin 30 mg Injection 1 ml:

-Taking Hydroxyzine with 6Ipzocin 30 mg Injection 1 ml may increase the risk of serious side effects.
+Taking 6Ipzocin 30 mg Injection 1 ml with Esketamine can increase the risk of risk of side effects.

 How to manage the interaction:

-Taking 6Ipzocin 30 mg Injection 1 ml with Hydroxyzine together can possibly result in an interaction, but it can be taken if your doctor has advised it.
-However, if you experience dizziness, drowsiness, difficulty concentrating, and impairment in judgment contact your doctor immediately.
-Do not stop using any medications without talking to your doctor.
+There may be a possibility of interaction between 6Ipzocin 30 mg Injection 1 ml and Esketamine, but it can be taken if prescribed by a doctor.
+However, if you experience drowsiness, confusion, difficulty concentrating, and impairment in thinking contact your doctor immediately.
+Do not stop using any medications without first talking to your doctor.

 How does the drug interact with 6Ipzocin 30 mg Injection 1 ml: